chaos-mesh/chaos-mesh/doc/kernel_chaos.md

              -> should_failslab
        ```

       With an optional set of predicates and an optional set of parameters, which used with predicates.
-You can read call chan and predicate examples from https://github.com/chaos-mesh/bpfki/tree/develop/examples
-      to learn more.
-If no special call chain, just keep callchain empty, which means it will fail at any call chain with slab alloc (eg: kmalloc).
+See [call chain and predicate examples](https://github.com/chaos-mesh/bpfki/tree/develop/examples) to learn more.
+If there is no special call chain, just keep `callchain` empty, which means it will fail at any call chain with slab alloc (eg: kmalloc).

       The challchain's type is an array of frames, the frame has three fields: